 1. Why is my Marinara Sauce watery?

-I find that the marinara sauce that is cooked quickly on high heat is usually watery.
-It is important to evaporate the water content in the tomatoes by simmering the sauce pot for at least 30 minutes.
-Simmering helps thicken the sauce and concentrate the sugars resulting in a robust flavor.
+I find that marinara sauce cooked quickly on high heat is usually watery.
+It is important to evaporate the water content in the tomatoes by simmering the sauce pot for at least 25-30 minutes.
+Simmering helps thicken the sauce and concentrate the sugars, producing a robust flavor.

 2. What is this Quick Marinara Sauce recipe used for?

 Italians use marinara sauce as a pizza sauce or with any pasta or lasagna.
-Homemade sauce allows for more creativity with the addition of veggies and/or meat to take it to the next level.
+Homemade sauce allows for more creativity with vegetables and/or meat to take it to the next level.
 I have added carrots for a rich flavor.

 3. Why is my marinara sauce bland?

-To make this sauce tasty, I like to add herbs such as basil, oregano, and optionally, bay leaves.
-Spices such as red pepper flakes, paprika, and a dash of mustard powder will uplift the taste of an otherwise bland sauce.
+I like to add herbs such as basil, oregano, and, optionally, bay leaves.
+Spices such as red pepper flakes, paprika, and a dash of mustard powder enhance the sauce’s taste, making it tangy and savory.

 If you’ve tried this recipe or have questions, I would love to hear from you.
 Please feel free to share (below) your thoughts, comments, or any questions that you might have.
-And if you like my recipes, you could subscribe to my mailing list for the latest recipes that will be delivered straight to your inbox.
+If you enjoy my recipes, subscribe to my mailing list to receive the latest recipes directly in your inbox.
 From my pen to your table, Bon Appetit!

 Ingredients: